cdiggins/plato/PlatoCollections/README.md

 ﻿# Plato.Collections

 Plato.Collections is a library of thread-safe  immutable collections for .NET 6 inspired by LINQ.

+The definition of the interfaces can be found at [Collections.cs](Collections.cs).

 ## About Plato